msindwan/sherlock/README.md

 To start development on the **front-end assets**:

 1. Run `npm install` in the root directory.
-2. Run `gulp` to build and watch front-end assets (Note that you'll need to restart the server and clear the cache when front-end assets change).
+2. Run `npm run dev` to build and watch front-end assets (Note that you'll need to restart the server and clear the cache when front-end assets change).

 To build Sherlock:

-1. Run `gulp` with `NODE_ENV` set to `production` to build front-end assets.
+1. Run `npm run build` to build front-end assets.
 2. Run `mvn package`.

 ### Testing and liniting